redwoodjs/redwood/docs/docs/directives.md

 # Directives

-Redwood Directives are a powerful feature, supercharging your GraphQL-backed Services.
+Directives are a powerful feature, supercharging your GraphQL-backed Services.

 You can think of directives like "middleware" that let you run reusable code during GraphQL execution to perform tasks like authentication and formatting.
 Redwood uses them to make it a snap to protect your API Services from unauthorized access.